European-XFEL/imageProcessor/doc/source/scenes.rst

    :scale: 60 %
    :align: center

-   The scene for auto-correlator device.
+   The scene of the auto-correlator device.

 All calibration parameters are available in the upper-right sub-panel.
 The image x-profile is shown superimposed to the fitting function.